rubensauchelli/platform-template/documentation/CONTRIBUTING.md

-# Contributing to SCR Extraction Tool
+# Contributing to Omniflo Platform

-Thank you for your interest in contributing to the SCR Extraction Tool!
+Thank you for your interest in contributing to the Omniflo Platform!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents